 - 1/4 cup all purpose flour

-- 2 tbsp unsalted butter cold and cut into small pieces
+- 2 tablespoons unsalted butter cold and cut into small pieces

 - To prepare the dough: Start by dissolving the yeast in the warm milk along with 1 tsp sugar.
 If you do not have a thermometer, the milk should be warm to the touch but not hot.
 Whisk the yeast into the milk along with 1 tsp sugar to dissolve.
 Over the next few minutes, the milk/yeast mixture should become foamy as the yeast begins to grow.
 If it doesn't, this likely means that your yeast has expired or the milk was too hot, causing it to die.
 Get some fresh yeast and try again, otherwise your babka won't rise... and that would be a major bummer.